breadweb/extralife-helper/README.md

 ## History

 I originally created the Helper in 2013.
-There were no tools available at the time for tracking the time until Extra Life, tracking total time played on game day, and showing fundraising progress.
-I also wanted to celebrate new donations in real time when streaming during the marathon.
+There were no tools available at the time for tracking the time until Extra Life, tracking total time played on game day, **and** showing fundraising progress.
+I also wanted to celebrate new donations in real time with my audience while streaming during the marathon.
 The following year I made it available to the community and it has been used by thousands of Extra Life participants since.

 * **2013**: Built with Actionscript as a Flash application which scraped Extra Life website pages for information.